-EVAS is a self-contained system that includes a battery powered blower which draws smoky air in through a filter, filtering out the visible particles, and out to a flexible air duct, which is connected to an inflatable transparent envelope, called the "Inflatable Vision Unit," (or IVU).
-The entire EVAS system is contained in an aluminum container that is approximately the size of a Jeppeson manual and weighs approximately 6 pounds.
+EVAS® includes a battery powered blower which draws smoky air in through a filter, filtering out the visible particles, and out to a flexible air duct, which is connected to an inflatable transparent envelope, called the "Inflatable Vision Unit," (or IVU).
+The entire EVAS® system is contained in an aluminum container that is approximately the size of a Jeppesen manual and weighs approximately 6 pounds.